the-turing-way/the-turing-way/book/website/foreword/governance.md

 * Establishing an informal collaboration.
 * Other things that you can do as individuals.

-We have discuss specific roles under this level in {ref}`fw-community-roles`.
+We have discuss specific roles under this level in {ref}`fw-community`.

-### 2. Maintainer Level
+## 2. Maintainer Level

 This level includes two types of members.

-* {ref}`_The Turing Way_ Working Groups<subprojects>`
+### _The Turing Way_ Working Groups

-Within *The Turing Way*, Working Groups (or WGs) are formed by a small groups of people who work together on specific topics, themes, or types of work identified by community members as areas of interest.
+Within *The Turing Way*, {ref}`Working Groups (or WGs)<subprojects>` are formed by a small groups of people who work together on specific topics, themes, or types of work identified by community members as areas of interest.
 From the onset, different kinds of work in *The Turing Way* project have been led and executed by different groups of people.
 For example, since 2020, localisation and translation work is being carrying out by a group international community members, who although initially worked in an ad-hoc manner, later were named and recognised as 'Translation and Localisation Team'.
 Similarly, in 2021, after moving Book Dash as online-first event, a 'Book Dash Planning Committee' was convened yearly joined by a few previous attendees of Book Dashes who supported the planning and delivery of the event.